How do students know if they are eligible for work-study?

 All students who do not have a work study position their first semester should visit the BeeCAREERS website during the fall semester for open jobs, and apply to those positions.

 How do students new to St. Ambrose University apply for a work study job?

 A training session will be set up for all students who are eligible for work study during new student orientation.
 Students will fill out an application, save it to the computer provided, and upload it to their documents in BeeCAREERS.
 On July 1st, students will be able to use this application to apply for any jobs in which they meet the qualifications and have the available hours to work.
 Work study supervisors will contact students via SAU email.
 Students will be instructed to check and read their SAU email frequently after July 1st.

 What do students do if they want a job and did not receive employment?

-Students should continue to visit the Career Center at least once a week or more and inquire about open positions.
-Students should also check their phone messages and return calls to the Career Center.
+Students should continue to visit the BeeCAREERS website at least once a week or more to investigate open positions.

 Are there jobs on campus where students can do their homework?

 There are some campus jobs which require students to answer phones or assist other students when needed.
 These are the jobs in which students may have time to study.
 However, many of these positions are being phased out.
 The initial purpose of having a work-study program was to teach students the responsibilities expected from them in a work environment.